rkravis/rkravis.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
-I'm Ruth, a second year PhD student in the Department of Electrical Engineering and Computer Science at University of California, Berkeley.
+I'm Ruth, a third year PhD student in the Department of Electrical Engineering and Computer Science at University of California, Berkeley.

-I'm advised by Duncan Callaway (and am part of the epic [emac](https://emac.berkeley.edu/) lab group).
+I'm advised by Duncan Callaway - check out our group's website [here](https://emac.berkeley.edu/).

 I'm interested in all things power grids, renewable energy integration, and electricity markets.
 For more info on what I'm currently working on, check out [projects](/projects/).